enso-org/hiring/people/senior-graphics-developer.md

 Luna.

 #### What You'll Do
-As a senior graphics developer you'll be in charge of the creation of the new front-end for the Luna IDE: Luna Studio.
+As a senior graphics developer, you'll be responsible for designing and building a high-performance renderer based on web technologies for use in the Luna IDE:
+Luna Studio.
 This will involve:

-- Working closely with stakeholders and customers to design intuitive solutions that unobtrusively enable a fluid workflow.
+- Working closely with stakeholders and customers to design the new GUI for Luna Studio.
+- Developing a design for the new renderer that will be used to implement this GUI.
-- Implement these solutions in a high-performance manner on top of web technologies to create a truly cross-platform GUI.
+- Implementing the new renderer in a high-performance manner on top of WebGL and Rust (via Web Assembly).
-- Building a next-generation UI framework based on WebGL.
+- Building a next-generation UI framework using this renderer for use in Luna Studio.
-- Work with the details of WebGL and JavaScript to ensure a seamless and performant experience for users.
-- Contribute to the creation of a vibrant open-source project and its ecosystem.
+- Using this UI framework to build the new GUI for Luna Studio itself.
+- Debug performance issues to ensure that the renderer is capable of achieving high performance even on low-powered hardware.
+- Creating visualisations for data science libraries using the renderer and D3.js.

 #### The Skills We're Looking For
 We have a few particular skills that we're looking for in this role:

 - A strong focus on both user experience and aesthetics.
-- 3+ years experience with OpenGL or WebGL, and the related GLSL.
-We'd also hope for knowledge of GPU pipelines and architectures, and practical experience in optimising GLSL.
-- Practical knowledge and experience with JavaScript (or a related language such as CoffeeScript or TypeScript), and practical usage of it for large-scale projects.
+- 3+ years experience with WebGL (or OpenGL).
+- A deep understanding of graphics abstractions including: VAOs, FBOs, PBOs, buffer types, and asynchronous computation modes.
+- A deep understanding of GPU techniques including: efficient buffer management, efficient GLSL construction, high-performance vector and font rendering, post-processing, 3D scene description (with nested objects), lights, cameras, and animation.
+- 2+ years experience with Rust, including experience writing `unsafe` code for FFI and performance, and using the macro system for metaprogramming.
+You should be able to write _idiomatic_ rust code.
+- Practical experience building high-performance graphical interfaces for end-user-facing applications.

+As part of the hiring process for this job posting we're _very_ interested in your previous work in these areas.
+Please link us to your Rust projects, blog posts and shadertoy shaders if you have them!
+It's important for us to understand your experience at the start of the hiring process.

 It would be a big bonus if you had:

-- Knowledge of PureScript, Elm, Haskell, or some other strongly-typed functional programming language.
+- Experience with Rust's WASM toolchain, with wasm-bindgen, and experience with WASM itself.
 - Experience with visual programming systems such as Houdini, Max/MSP, Lab VIEW, or Touch Designer.
+- Knowledge of the runtime and memory models used by various JavaScript virtual machines.
+- Knowledge of D3.js, and experience using it to visualise data.

 Avoid [the confidence gap](https://www.forbes.com/sites/womensmedia/2014/04/28/act-now-to-shrink-the-confidence-gap/).
 You don't have to match _all_ of the skills above to apply!